hellofarida/codeacademy/basic_algorithm_scripting_notes.md

 Another way you can express this is 3! = 6.

-This bring is back to why 0! = 1.
-There is only one combination possible with numbers less ro equal to this.
+This brings us back to why 0! = 1.
+There is only one combination possible with numbers less or equal to this.
 1! also equals 1.

 **Write a function to process factorials:**